Programme

 09.40 - 10.20 – Keynote lecture

-Dr. Peter STOLZ (Böcker, Minden, Germany)
+Peter STOLZ (Böcker, Minden, Germany)

 Sourdough fermentation from an industrial bread production perspective